Grand constructions with Octiamond Ring

 A little later in June 2024, three more beauties arrived.
 The triangle and the lattice had taken John a few days each to solve.
 The star took him only about 5 hours.

-And as dessert for his summer banquet of successes, John Greening sent two more exquisite stubby Star formations:
+And as dessert for his summer banquet of successes, John Greening sent exquisite stubby Star formations and a six-fold ball:

 In mid-July 2024, John's ingenuity turned to pretty spaces and fancy contours, giving us hexagons with holes, and triangles with triangular holes, and a diamond with a center line of hexagons, and what he called a cloverleaf.And all formed with the tricky tiles of all different shapes of 8 triangles joined.
 One can only marvel at such solving prowess.